rowlandcoping/hopes-and-dreams/TESTING.md

  - edit comment code on view dream page did not check for duplicate comments.
 It now does!
  - view dream page was not refocussing on comments after likes/dislikes, but now is.
 Also the logged in version of the page was not properly validated (I had previously validated the logged out version!)
 - edit comment code on dreamscape page did not check for duplicate comments.
 It now does!
+- editing categories did not update the category in user and dream category arrays, which needed a fix.

 ### Bugs and Issues